 Where can I find information about applying to the UW as a transfer student?

 I'm a UW student, but I want to take some classes at another school and transfer them back to UW.
 Can I do that?

 Yes.
 Keep in mind, however, that the UW normally accepts a maximum of 90 lower-division transfer credits from either a two-year or a four-year school.
 As of ^To Transfer Credit

-My UW transcript lists my History courses from other schools as HIST 1XX, 2XX, etc. What does this mean?
+My UW transcript lists my History courses from other schools as HSTRY 1XX, 2XX, etc. What does this mean?

 I think my History class taken at another school should count towards the Broad US, Broad Europe, or Non-Western requirement.
 What should I do?